librick/blog/content/posts/digital-organization/index.md

 With my current setup, my mobile account passwords are stored in a KeepassXC database that gets mirrored by Syncthing between my laptop and my phone.
 So long as I have access to either device, I have access to my passwords.
-If I update my mobile passwords on either device, any changes are automatically propogated to all devices.
+If I update my mobile passwords on either device, any changes are automatically propagated to all devices.
 This is particularly useful as some passwords are for websites (e.g., for financial sites) that I access on both devices.

 ### Syncing Phone Pictures